rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-Which prints "Yay!" if A is false and B is true.
+This prints "Yay!" if A is false and B is true.

-Logical and arithmetic operators work exactly the same;
+Logical and arithmetic operators work the same way;
 they both accept inputs and return a value which can be stored.
+For example:

 ```lua
 local A = 5